Logius-standaarden/OAuth-NL-profiel/NL GOV Assurance profile for OAuth 2.0.md

 **iGov-NL**

 In case the Authorization Server, Resource Server and client are not operated under responsibility of the same organisation, each party MUST use PKIoverheid certificates with OIN.

-The PKIoverheid certificate MUST be included as a <code>x5c</code> parameter.
+The PKIoverheid certificate MUST be included either as a <code>x5c</code> or as ,<code>x5u</code> parameter, as per [[rfc7517]] §4.6 and 4.7.
+Parties SHOULD at least support the inclusion of the certificate as <code>x5c</code> parameter, for maximum interoperability.
+Parties MAY agree to use <code>x5u</code>, for instance for communication within specific environments.
+Rationale:
+The party offering the JWT token has a choice to either include an embedded certificate chain (<code>x5c</code>) or include a url that points to the certificate chain (<code>x5u</code>).
+Parties receiving and validating JWT tokens may need to be able to support both <code>x5c</code> and <code>x5u</code>.
+The choice between <code>x5c</code> and <code>x5u</code> entails a trade-off.
+Including the certificate chain in JWT tokens makes for longer tokens (around 1kB for tokens with url, versus around 5kB for tokens with a single embedded certificate).
+Also, having the certificates accessible over URLs creates the possibility of establishing the necessary PKI infrastructure for encrypted message exchange.
+However, certificates accessible by url introduce (possibly undesired) run-time dependence on an on-line resource.
+Also, detecting and supporting both options makes for more complex token validation logic.

+~In case the Authorization Server, Resource Server and client are not operated under responsibility of the same organisation, each party MUST use PKIoverheid certificates with OIN.~

-The <code>x5c</code> parameter MUST be included as a list (array) of X509 certificate(s), as Base64 DER encoded PKIoverheid certificate(s).
+~The PKIoverheid certificate MUST be included as a <code>x5c</code> parameter.~ ~The <code>x5c</code> parameter MUST be included as a list (array) of X509 certificate(s), as Base64 DER encoded PKIoverheid certificate(s).~
-The first certificate MUST be the Client's certificate, optionally followed by the rest of that certificate's chain.
-The jwks structure MUST include the public key parameters with the same values of the corresponding X509 certificate included as <code>x5c</code>, as per [[rfc7517]] §4.7.
+~The first certificate MUST be the Client's certificate, optionally followed by the rest of that certificate's chain.~ ~The jwks structure MUST include the public key parameters with the same values of the corresponding X509 certificate included as <code>x5c</code>, as per [[rfc7517]] §4.7.~

 **/iGov-NL**